-In fact, Kiwi households throw out about 79kgs of food each year which is the equivalent in weight to eight sacks of potatoes.
-How do we know this?
+In fact, Kiwi households throw waste 79kgs of edible food each year – this is equivalent in weight to eight sacks of potatoes!
+How do we know how much Kiwis throw away?
 We went through your rubbish.

 We gathered bags that were left out on the street for rubbish collection, opened them and separated out the food.
 We then measured it to get a picture of what Kiwis throw out.
 It was a gross but important thing to do.
 Only by realising what a problem food waste is, can we begin to solve it.

 Food is wasted at all stages of the supply chain, from what is produced on farms and in factories to the excess that supermarkets throw out.
 However, the largest proportion of food wasted in New Zealand comes from households.

 New Zealand homes throw away 122,547 tonnes of food per year, all of which could have been eaten.
 This is enough food to feed the whole of Dunedin for two years!
 Wasting this food costs the average household $563 a year.

 Food waste ends up in the tip, along with the rest of our rubbish.
 When food decomposes without oxygen in the landfill it releases methane which is a harmful greenhouse gas.

 When we waste food, we are also wasting all of the resources that went into making it.

 New Zealand’s yearly food waste produces 325,975 tonnes of carbon emissions.
 To offset this we would need to take 118,107 cars off the road for one year or plant 130,390 trees.

 There are two main reasons why we throw away food: we don’t eat our leftovers and some food goes bad because it is not stored properly.
 The foods we waste the most are bread, leftovers, potatoes, apples, chicken and bananas.

 Nationally we waste $872 million a year on food that we buy and throw away uneaten.